brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 Channel permissions override server permissions.
 And they take effect only in the server for which they are configured.
 You will see a list of permissions each with an x, a slash, and a check next to them.
 Here's what they mean:
-- a: explicitly deny this permission for this server
+- a: explicitly deny this permission for this channel
 - b: inherit server permission
-- c: explicitly allow this permission for this server
+- c: explicitly allow this permission for this channel
 <p align="center">
   <img src="./images/channel-permission-explanation.png" alt="" width="30%">
   <br>